Nanochemistry: Nanometer-size clusters

 Monodisperse, nanometer-size clusters (also known as nanoclusters) are synthetically grown crystals whose size and structure influence their properties through the effects of quantum confinement.
 One method of growing these crystals is through inverse micellar cages in non-aqueous solvents.
 Research conducted on the optical properties of MoS2 nanoclusters compared them to their bulk crystal counterparts and analyzed their absorbance spectra.
 The analysis reveals that size dependence of the absorbance spectrum by bulk crystals is continuous, whereas the absorbance spectrum of nanoclusters takes on discrete energy levels.
 This indicates a shift from solid-like to molecular-like behavior which occurs at a reported cluster the size of 4.5 – 3.0 nm.

 Interest in the magnetic properties of nanoclusters exists due to their potential use in magnetic recording, magnetic fluids, permanent magnets, and catalysis.
 Analysis of Fe clusters shows behavior consistent with ferromagnetic or superparamagnetic behavior due to strong magnetic interactions within clusters.

 Dielectric properties of nanoclusters are also a subject of interest due to their possible applications in catalysis, photocatalysis, micro capacitors, microelectronics, and nonlinear optics.

 Nanothermodynamics

 The idea of nanothermodynamics was initially proposed by T. L. Hill in 1960, theorizing the differences between differential and integral forms of properties due to small sizes.
 The size, shape, and environment of a nanoparticle affect the power law, or its proportionality, between nano and macroscopic properties.
 Transitioning from macro to nano changes the proportionality from exponential to power.
 Therefore, nanothermodynamics and the theory of statistical mechanics are related in concept.
+Building on these ideas, recent research has shown that, in finite nanosystems, the spatial dependence of intensive variables persists even in the thermodynamic limit.